hashicorp/terraform-provider-google/website/docs/r/dataform_repository.html.markdown

 * `workspace_compilation_overrides` -
   (Optional)
-  Optional.
   If set, fields of workspaceCompilationOverrides override the default compilation settings that are specified in dataform.json when creating workspace-scoped compilation results.
   Structure is [documented below](#nested_workspace_compilation_overrides).

+* `service_account` -
+  (Optional)
+  The service account to run workflow invocations under.

 * `region` -
   (Optional)